Pregnancy Care

 • Discussions about optimal timing of delivery

-• Consideration of delivery method (vaginal vs. cesarean)
+• Consideration of delivery method (vaginal vs. caesarean)

 • Choosing a hospital with appropriate facilities for both maternal and neonatal care